3 Signs Your London Web Design Agency Is Slowing Your Site Down

 Your web design agency may be building you a beautiful site that Google penalises and visitors abandon.
 Site speed is not a technical afterthought.
 It is a ranking factor, a conversion factor, and a direct signal about whether the agency building your site understands how websites generate business or just how they look.
 Three signals tell you which kind of agency you are dealing with.

-Sign 1: They Do Not Talk About Core Web Vitals
+Sign 1: Do They Talk About Core Web Vitals?

 Core Web Vitals are Google's official page experience metrics.
 They measure three things: how quickly the main content loads (Largest Contentful Paint), how stable the page is while loading (Cumulative Layout Shift), and how quickly the page responds to a user's first interaction (Interaction to Next Paint).
 Google uses these as ranking signals.
-Pages that fail Core Web Vitals are suppressed in search results.
+Pages that fail Core Web Vitals are at a ranking disadvantage against otherwise equivalent pages that pass them - the lower the scores, the more ranking potential is left on the table.
 This directly affects SEO performance and the commercial return on your web design investment.

 A web agency that does not mention Core Web Vitals in their development process is either not testing for them or not prioritising them.
 You can test your own site at any time using Google's PageSpeed Insights tool (pagespeed.web.dev) and see exactly where it fails.
 A site built by a performance-aware agency should pass all three Core Web Vitals metrics on both mobile and desktop before it is handed over.